Mega mapping failure troubleshooting guide

 Mega Block map generation

 Due to the high computational load of Mega Block map generation, this stage takes relatively longer.
-After mapping is completed, the task status will display
+After mapping is completed, the mapping task status will show

 task completed.
 You can also view the mapping report provided by EasyAR.

-During the data upload phase, two issues may arise due to network or data issues: if your network is poor, you may encounter problems such as stuck upload progress or network interruptions; if the data you collected is problematic, file verification will fail.
+During the data upload stage, two issues may occur due to network or data issues: if your network is poor, upload progress may stall or network interruptions may occur; if your collected data is problematic, file validation will fail.

-Typical symptoms: Upload progress gets stuck, rolls back, or prompts a network interruption.
+Typical manifestations: upload progress stalls, regresses, or prompts network interruption.

-First, try refreshing the page or logging in again (to avoid prolonged login sessions).
+First, try refreshing the page or logging in again (to avoid long login times).

-Click Re-upload: Reselect the data folder and start uploading all files from the beginning (suitable for failures early in the upload process).
+Click re-upload: reselect the data folder and upload all files from the beginning (suitable for failures early in the upload).

-Click Continue upload: Select the data folder from the last failed upload (do not modify files in the folder), and resume uploading from the point of failure.
+Click resume upload: select the data folder from the last failed upload (files in the folder must remain unchanged) and continue uploading from where it failed.

-Network optimization: Keep the browser window active during upload.
-Do not close the browser, refresh the page, or click other menus during the upload process.
-Ensure a stable network connection and avoid other high-bandwidth activities.
+Network optimization: keep the browser window active during upload.
+Do not close the browser, refresh the page, or click other menus during upload.
+Maintain stable network and avoid other high-bandwidth activities.

 Note

-EasyAR highly recommends uploading mapping data in a stable wired or wireless network.
-Using mobile data is not advised, as GoPro videos are relatively large in size.
+EasyAR strongly recommends uploading mapping data in a good wired or wireless network.
+Using mobile data is not recommended because GoPro Max/Max2 files are large.

-Typical prompts: XXX video is corrupted!, The following files detected errors: XXX, XXX filename video frame rate setting is incorrect!
+Typical prompts: XXX video is corrupted!, errors detected in the following files: XXX, XXX filename video frame rate setting error!

-Why it happens: After uploading video files, the EasyAR system performs a quick inspection to filter out unqualified data in advance, reducing your waiting time.
-It may be due to non-compliant collection or issues caused by SD card damage or GoPro device problems.
+Why it happens: after video files are uploaded, the EasyAR system performs a quick validation to filter out unqualified data in advance, reducing your waiting time.
+This may be due to non-compliant collection, or issues caused by SD card damage or GoPro device problems.

 If